solagent99/Bitcoin-Ai-Agent-Crew/README.md

 ## Contact

-If you have any questions about contributing, please reach out to me on X [@soladity1](https://x.com/soladity1).
+If you have any questions about contributing, please reach out to me on [@Telegram](https://t.me/shinnyleo0912)